ethanpng2021/creatorbox/README.md

 However, there are situations when you only need a quickie Python script for let’s say a paper you are working on without spending weeks mastering the two software and their APIs.
 \
 \
 This is how I do it.
 To begin, you have to determine the boundaries of the area you want to simulate.
 Go to the site https://www.openstreetmap.org/ and type in your district, town, or city to display the map.
 Next, click **Export** on the top bar.
 You will see a box containing 4 variables.
 They are the GPS coordinates representing the **North**, **South**, **East**, and **West** boundaries.
 Try to zoom in and out the map using your mouse wheel to choose the region of your choice.
 Copy down the 4 variables when you have decided on the area.
-Download my Python script *fullrun.py* and insert the 4 GPS values into the respective positions:
+Download my Python script *fullrun.py* and insert the 4 GPS values into the respective positions of the following lines:

 >Line 15: G = ox.graph_from_bbox(1.3763 __(north)__, 1.3007 __(south)__, 103.6492 __(east)__, 103.7840 __(west)__, network_type=’drive’)